crystal-linux/crystal-docker/README.md

 ## To use inside of distrobox:

-run the following command: `distrobox create -n insertnamehere -i docker.io/crystallinux/crystal` to create a distrobox container.
+Run the following command: `distrobox create -n insertnamehere -i docker.io/crystallinux/crystal` to create a distrobox container.
-### STUFF TO BE AWARE OF:

-The docker image currently seems to have some issues when not running the `bash` shell on the host, when using Distrobox.
-You may need to start it with bash as the chosen shell to get it to function.
-This can be done with `distrobox enter <boxnamehere> -- bash`

 ## Extra information

-Docker image is also available at https://hub.docker.com/r/crystallinux/crystal, run `docker/podman pull crystallinux/crystal` to download to your system.
+Docker image is also available at https://hub.docker.com/r/crystallinux/crystal.
+Run `docker/podman pull crystallinux/crystal` to download the image to your system.